rd--/stsc3-som/md/stsc3-som.md

 There is a Som interpreter written in Som.

-To load the class path should be set to:
+To load, the class path should be set to:

 > Smalltalk:TestSuite:SomSom/src/compiler:SomSom/src/vm:SomSom/src/vmobjects:SomSom/src/interpreter:SomSom/src/primitives

 To run type:

+> stsc3-som run Main -cp Smalltalk ./Examples/Hello.som

+It currently fails for the test suite, the error after _Double class>>fromString:_ fails (indicated by returning _NaN_).

 > stsc3-som run Main -cp Smalltalk ./TestSuite/TestHarness.som